-With the issuance of the updated Code in April 2021, the Board acknowledged that action items ought to be taken to be in compliance with the Practice 1.4 of the Code where the Chairman of the Board should not be a member of the AC, NC or RC.
-Notwithstanding the above, the Board reckoned the fact that it is necessary to maintain the current composition of the NC and RC to ensure the effectiveness of the NC and RC while the Board is evaluating the composition of NC and RC with a view to comply this Practice.
+Pursuant to the Code, the Board acknowledged that action items ought to be taken to be in compliance with the Practise 1.4 of the Code where the Chairman of the Board should not be a member of the AC, NC or RC.
+Hence, during the financial year, our Chairman of the Board has resigned from being the member of the NC, RC and RMC.